alexfoxgill/biselect/README.md

 Wouldn't it be easier if selectors defined the shape of the store, and let you modify as well as retrieve data?

+## Features

+* Intuitive fluent API for building transformations
+* Strong typing so faulty configurations fail at compile-time
+* Built-in parameterisation of selectors
+* Extension mechanism for adding functionality
+* Memoization
+* Deep equality testing for updates - only return new object references when necessary

 ## Examples

 Select a property of an object: